ni/measurement-plugin-python/README.md

 The `examples` directory contains the following example projects:

-1. `sample_measurement`: Performs a loopback measurement with various data types.
+- `sample_measurement`: Performs a loopback measurement with various data types.
-2. `nidaqmx_analog_input`: Performs a finite analog input measurement with NI-DAQmx.
+- `nidaqmx_analog_input`: Performs a finite analog input measurement with NI-DAQmx.
-3. `nidcpower_source_dc_voltage`: Sources and measures a DC voltage with an NI SMU.
+- `nidcpower_source_dc_voltage`: Sources and measures a DC voltage with an NI SMU.
 Provides a Measurement UI
-4. `nidcpower_source_dc_voltage_with_labview_ui`: Sources and measures a DC voltage with an NI SMU.
+- `nidcpower_source_dc_voltage_with_labview_ui`: Sources and measures a DC voltage with an NI SMU.
 Provides a LabVIEW UI
-5. `nidmm_measurement`: Performs a measurement using an NI DMM.
+- `nidmm_measurement`: Performs a measurement using an NI DMM.
-6. `nifgen_standard_function`: Generates a standard function waveform using an NI waveform generator.
+- `nifgen_standard_function`: Generates a standard function waveform using an NI waveform generator.
-7. `niscope_acquire_waveform`: Acquires a waveform using an NI oscilloscope.
+- `niscope_acquire_waveform`: Acquires a waveform using an NI oscilloscope.
-8. `niswitch_control_relays`: Controls relays using an NI relay driver (e.g. PXI-2567).
+- `niswitch_control_relays`: Controls relays using an NI relay driver (e.g. PXI-2567).
+- `nivisa_dmm_measurement`: Performs a DMM measurement using NI-VISA and an NI Instrument Simulator v2.0.

+For more details about a specific example, see the `README.md` file included with the example.

 ### Setting up the Example Measurements